Latin Counts: History

-The gang was founded in 1955 by Mexican youth who lived in the Pilsen neighborhood of Chicago.
+The gang was founded in 1955 by Tejano youth who had just arrived to the Pilsen neighborhood of Chicago.
 The original gang members were all related to one another.
 They named their gang the Texans in homage to the state they originally lived in.
 The name was changed two years later to Sons of Mexico City to better reflect their ethnic heritage.
 The name was changed again in 1959 to Latin Counts, inspired by the Polish Counts gang that operated in the nearby Back of the Yards community.
 During the 1960s, the Counts came into conflict with other gangs in the Pilsen area such as the Latin Kings, the Satan Disciples and Ambrose.
 In 1970, a faction broke off from the gang to be named the Bishops, who retained good relations with the Counts due to their sharing of the same bloodlines.
 Their alliance, known as the Bishop Count Nation, would falter in the 1990s.

 In 1978, the Counts were invited to join the People Nation, a gang alliance formed in the Pontiac Correctional Center.
 This enabled the Counts to enter a truce with the allied Latin Kings, but street-level conflict continued between the two gangs until the 1980s.
 Starting in 1980, the Counts began to expand their operations to the South Chicago and South Deering neighborhoods, and in the mid-1980s they expanded to Cicero, Illinois and Southwest Detroit.
 In 1991, a full-scale shooting war erupted with the Latin Kings over turf in Cicero that pitted all Counts and Kings against each other nationwide.